Updated: August 2022

 “What recommended pre-launch marketing is there?”

-“How should you build enough exposure and buzz to be ready to use Kickstarter?”
+“How should you build enough exposure/buzz/audience to be ready to use Kickstarter?”

 “How do you gain a following prior to launch?
 Vlog/Blog?
 Mailing list?”